Naturality and mapping class groups in Heegaard Floer homology: Generic 1- and 2-parameter families of gradients

 \subsection{Sutured functions and gradient-like vector fields}

-In this subsection, we introduce sutured functions, which are smooth functions on a sutured manifold with prescribed boundary behavior.
+In this section, we introduce sutured functions, which are smooth functions on a sutured manifold with prescribed boundary behavior.
 Then we define and study gradient-like vector fields for sutured functions.